Guppy16/pico-tts/README.md

 - [Pico Example to measure duty cycle](https://github.com/raspberrypi/pico-examples/blob/master/pwm/measure_duty_cycle/measure_duty_cycle.c)
 - [Interesting PR on the first implementation of bidir dshot](https://github.com/betaflight/betaflight/pull/7264).
 This discussion alludes to the *politics* of the protocol
 - Note that we need to check the FW version on the ESC to see if it supports bidir (and EDT).
 [BLHeli Passthrough](https://github.com/BrushlessPower/BlHeli-Passthrough) is implemented as an Arduino Lib for ESP32 and some Arduinos.
 A good exercise would be to add support for the Pico.
 [This](https://github.com/betaflight/betaflight/blob/master/src/main/drivers/serial_escserial.c#L943) may be a betaflight implementation of passthrough, but I couldn't understand it.
 [BLHeli Suite](https://github.com/bitdump/BLHeli) is also needed.
+- Researching this topic, I came across DMA "burst" mode, which apparently helps in transitioning from send to receive.
+Not sure, but maybe a starting point can be achieved from [this post](http://forum.chibios.org/viewtopic.php?t=5677)
+- [Chained DMA](https://vanhunteradams.com/Pico/DAC/DMA_DAC.html) may be useful to switch from write to read configuration